-In addition to an overarching synthesis produced by the Project Leader, the research group with produce a Habilitation monograph and two doctoral theses on some currently underresearched aspects of the interrelation of religious conflict and mobility in the indicated period (e.g. on the emergence of the Melkite collection of canons), alongside the first critical edition and translation of the Acts of the final contested ‘ecumenical’ council of ancient Christendom (879–880).
+With a funding of over 1.7 million euros, the research group will produce, in addition to an overarching synthesis produced by the Project Leader, a Habilitation monograph and two doctoral theses on some currently underresearched aspects of the interrelation of religious conflict and mobility in the indicated period (e.g. on the emergence of the Melkite collection of canons), alongside the first critical edition and translation of the Acts of the final contested ‘ecumenical’ council of ancient Christendom (879–880).
 The synthesis will, among other things, interweave the results of the other sub-investigations, and thereby produce a new cultural history of the critical transition between Antiquity and the Middle Ages in the Mediterranean, with Byzantium at its core.
 Phenomena of cultural and ecclesiastical history, such as the iconoclast controversy, "early Byzantine humanism" and the so-called "Photian Schism" are now no longer seen as the beginning of new medieval constellations, but rather as the positive culmination of broader late antique religious conflicts.
 Finally, from this perspective, the usefulness of the historiographical division between Antiquity and the Middle Ages, as well as the concept of the ‘Dark Ages”, will be brought into question from a fresh perspective.

-We present the team, the future Mercator-Fellows and the partner institutions to you on the following pages
+Introducing the team, the future Mercator-Fellows and our partner institutions.